Izzy060/linuxprogramming/Week1Fundamental Ideas.md

 The tree command will display a hierarchical structure of directories and files, giving you a clear view of the structure you've just created.

-After completing these steps, you should see an output that confirms you've created AssignmentRoot, with two sub-directories SubDir1 and SubDir2, each containing a text file (file1.txt and file2.txt, respectively).
+After completing these steps, you should see an output thatt confirms you've created AssignmentRoot, with two sub-directories SubDir1 and SubDir2, each containing a text file (file1.txt and file2.txt, respectively).
 This verifies that you've correctly followed the assignment steps.

 If you don't want to install tree, you can use the built-in find command to display the directory structure, although it won't be as neatly formatted as with tree.